Training Reactor VR-1

+Design

 The reactor consists of two vessels placed in a shielding made of barytic concrete.
 The H01 vessel contains the reactor core; the H02 vessel serves for manipulations with fuel assemblies and for temporary storage of the fuel.
 The core is composed of IRT-4M tubular fuel assemblies with the enrichment in U-235 of almost 20 %.
 Four-, six-, and eight-tube modifications of the fuel assemblies are available.